Revision

 transmit sealed to the seat of the government of the United States, directed to

-presence of the Congress, open all the certificates and the votes shall then be
+of the Senate and House of Representatives, open all the certificates and the

-counted.
-The person having the greatest number of votes for President, shall be
+votes shall then be counted.
+The person having the greatest number of votes for

-in choosing the President, the votes shall be taken by states, the
+by ballot, the President.
+But in choosing the President, the votes shall be

-representation from each state having one vote; a quorum for this purpose shall
+taken by states, the representation from each state having one vote; a quorum

-consist of a member or members from two-thirds of the states, and a majority of
+for this purpose shall consist of a member or members from two-thirds of the

-all the states shall be necessary to a choice.
+states, and a majority of all the states shall be necessary to a choice.

 3. The